 Summary: What You Need to Know About Fish Oil and Other Sources of EPA and DHA

 - Does it help?
 Taking a supplement with EPA and DHA from fish oil (or other source, such as krill oil or algae) offers a wide range of potential benefits for mental health, treating inflammatory disease, and even cancer prevention (see What It Does).
 As far as cardiovascular and cognitive (and memory) benefits, eating fish at least twice a week may do you more good than taking a fish oil supplement, although, if you eat fish, be aware that some types can be high in mercury -- see Getting EPA and DHA from Food).

-- Which brand?
-Choose a supplement listed as Approved by ConsumerLab.com in the table below because not all supplements contain their listed ingredients and some may be contaminated or rancid.
+Which brand?
+Choose a supplement listed as Approved by ConsumerLab.com in the table below because not all supplements contain their listed ingredients and are properly labeled, and some may be contaminated or rancid.
 If you need a high dose, it may be more convenient to pick one with a higher concentration (see the second column of the table) so that you can take fewer and/or smaller pills or other units.
-Compare prices to save money (see last column of the table): You can get high-quality supplements for just pennies a day (see What CL Found -- Cost).
-Be mindful of added ingredients, like vitamin D, so you don't unintentionally exceed tolerable intake limits for these.
+Compare prices to save money (see last column of the table).
+To save time, see our Top Picks — these are Approved products that offer exceptional value.
+You'll see that you can get high-quality supplements for just pennies a day.
+Be mindful of added ingredients, like vitamins, so you don't unintentionally exceed tolerable intake limits for these.
 Store oils out of heat and light — refrigeration is a good idea (see Keep It Fresh).